 5. Share Your Windfall

 Want to spread your good fortune around?
 Giving to a nonprofit is an excellent way to improve the world with your win.
 Plus, when you donate to your favorite charity, you may be able to deduct your contribution on next year’s tax return if you choose to itemize deductions.
-Just make sure you check up on an organization before you commit your cash to its philanthropic mission.

 A Parting Note for Next Year’s Taxes …